joshnuss/lego-generator/README.md

 The CAD model is exported as a glTF binary file and displayed in the browser using [`<model-viewer>`](https://modelviewer.dev/).

-The user can click "Download STL" and send the `.stl` file to their 3D printer.
+The user can click "Download STL" and receives an `.stl` file suitable for 3D printing.

 ## Screenshot